Startups made easy. Sorted.

 Previously, costs relating to cloud-based technology and data software licences couldn’t be included in an R&D claim.

-But for accounting periods starting on or after 1 April 2023, you’ll be able to include these costs in your claim.
+But for accounting periods starting on or after 1 April 2023, you can include these costs in your claim.
 This is great news for companies who use cloud-based services and rely on data for their research.

 Pure maths is eligible